ElinaSamardjieva/MyTinyEnglishApp/README.md

   - Record and play audio
   - Use Siri for listening pronounciation of wanted word
   - Take pictures
-  - Add new words and their explanation - list them, save them in SQLite or delete them
+  - Dictionary where you could search english words and their meaning